Program Website: http://www.hiram.edu/environstudies

 PERMACULTURE BASICS: BEYOND SUSTAINABILITY~ Permaculture is a set of principles and decision-making strategies for organizing human settlements in ways that work with, rather than against, nature.
 Using the best of traditional, local, and scientific knowledge; careful observation of natural patterns; and techniques that integrate principles of ecology, permaculture provides guidance in designing systems that are intended to be not only sustainable but resilient and regenerative.
 Through a variety of class activities the course will explore applications of permaculture within the contexts of water, soil, food, energy, sociocultural, and other systems.
 Students will acquire the knowledge and skills necessary to apply permaculture principles in their own lives and communities.

-ENVIRONMENTAL GEOLOGY-W/LAB:SM~ An introduction to the relationship between humans and their physical environment in the field of geology.
+ENVIRONMENTAL GEOLOGY-W/LAB:SM ~ An introduction to the relationship between humans and their physical environment in the field of geology.
 Topics covered include plate tectonics, earthquakes, volcanoes, soil weathering and pollution, landslides and mass wasting, subsidence and collapse, surface and ground water pollution, and solid and hazardous waste management.
 Laboratory exercises include basic rock and mineral identification, interpretation of topographic and geological maps, earthquakes, surface and ground water processes, and several field trips to local areas of interest.
 Student must also register for a EVST 20900 lab.
-Also listed as Geology (209 or 20900).
-This course fulfills the Experimental Scientific Methods requirement.
 The breakdown between lecture and lab hours is for administrative office use only.
 This course may only be taken as 4 credit hours.

 Core: Experimental Scientific Method

-HUMAN SETTLEMENTS:URBANIZATION, SPRAWL, AND TRANSITIONS:CA~ For the vast majority of human history, people have lived in small groups.
+HUMAN SETTLEMENTS:URBANIZATION, SPRAWL, AND TRANSITIONS:CA ~ For the vast majority of human history, people have lived in small groups.
 Urbanizing processes, which began millennia ago, have accelerated rapidly in recent centuries and have brought about some dramatic changes in how people live.
 With reference to biological evolution, we will identify fundamental human needs in order to establish a basis for assessing the degrees to which different kinds of settlements (e.g., foraging societies, early and industrial cities, and sprawl) meet those needs and for discerning the ways they influence quality of life.
 We give special consideration to the environmental and social consequences of settlement design and land use and explore some novel alternatives intended to aid the transition to a more sustainable model.
 Elective: fits within "human social systems" emphasis.
-Prerequisites: INTD (225 or 22500) or SOAN (155 or 15500) Cross-listed with SOAN This course fulfills the Social and Cultural Analysis requirement.
+Cross-listed with SOCI 21500

 Core: Social/Cultural Analysis Meth

-AMERICAN ENVIRONMENTAL HISTORY:CA,UD~ This course will introduce students to the history of environmental issues and environmental activism in North America.
+AMERICAN ENVIRONMENTAL HISTORY:CA,UD ~ This course will introduce students to the history of environmental issues and environmental activism in North America.
 Students will consider how Native Americans interacted with the natural environment prior to the European arrival; how the Europeans who entered North America looked upon the natural environment and how their views and practices differed from those of the Native Americans; and how the European settlement in North America affected the natural environment.
 Students will also explore how the growth of industrial capitalism and westward expansion affected the natural environments, and how Americans view the "wilderness" and the environment in the nineteenth century.
 Finally, students will explore the rise of a conservation movement and social activism to protect and preserve the environment, and they will study closely the rise and growth of a modern environmental movement in the late twentieth century.
-This course fulfills the Social and Cultural Analysis requirement and the Understanding Diversity in the USA requirement.
-Also offered as History 24000.
+Also offered as HIST 24000.

 Core: Social/Cultural Analysis Meth; Understanding Diversity Home

-PRINCIPLES OF ECOLOGY-W/LAB:SM~ Ecology is the study of species interactions with their environment.
+PRINCIPLES OF ECOLOGY-W/LAB:SM ~ Ecology is the study of species interactions with their environment.
 In this course we will examine the ecology of plants and animals from the level of the individual to the ecosystem.
 Important areas of focus will include adaptation to the environment, habitat use, the behavior of populations, community structure and function, and the movement of energy and nutrients through ecosystems.
 The course will be taught at the J. H. Barrow Field Station and will include weekly field laboratories and independent research projects.
-This course is designed and required for the Environmental Studies Major or Minor, and it fulfills the lab science distribution requirement, but does not count toward a Biology Major.
-This course fulfills the Experimental Scientific Methods requirement.
-Prerequisite:permissions of instructor.
+This course is designed and required for the environmental studies major or minor, and it fulfills the lab science distribution requirement, but does not count toward a biology major.
+Prerequisite: permission of instructor.

 Core: Experimental Scientific Method

-INTRODUCTION TO WILDLIFE MANAGEMENT AND TECHNIQUES-W/LAB:SM~ Human population, attitudes, land use and climate changes are explored in relation to wildlife.
+INTRODUCTION TO WILDLIFE MANAGEMENT AND TECHNIQUES-W/LAB:SM ~ Human population, attitudes, land use and climate changes are explored in relation to wildlife.
 Game and non-game species management plans are reviewed.
 Laws, values, ethics, endangered species, zoos, and poaching are a few of the topics studied.
 Major substantive questions regarding future habitat and species decline are examined.
 The student will develop a better understanding of the relationships between wildlife and humans for food, space, habitat and, ultimately, survival.
 Laboratories will cover management techniques and wildlife identification, and will include field experience.
 Must also register for a lab.
 Prerequisites: none.
-Also listed as Biology 250 or 25000.
-This course fulfills the Experimental Scientific Methods requirement.
+Also listed as BIOL 25000.

 Core: Experimental Scientific Method

-ENVIRONMENTAL ART:CM~ This course will incorporate environmental awareness with creative artistic responses to issues through the contemporary visual arts.
+ENVIRONMENTAL ART:CM ~ This course will incorporate environmental awareness with creative artistic responses to issues through the contemporary visual arts.
 It is intended to stimulate students seeking to learn about art placed in natural environments, art originating from natural objects, as well as to express statements on the environment through art.
 The primary studio focus will be on students creating their own art work in response to the study of environmental issues as well as what is learned from readings about contemporary environmental artists and their works.
 This course is also offered for four (4) credit hours as EVST 26000.
-This course fulfills the Creative Methods requirement.
-Also listed as Art 259 or 25900.
+Also listed as ARDE 25900.

 Core: Creative Methods

-ENVIRONMENTAL ETHICS:ES~ The questions that have developed over the last century concerning our use of resources and our effects on our environment require raising fundamental conceptual and theoretical questions about our moral obligations.
+ENVIRONMENTAL ETHICS:ES ~ The questions that have developed over the last century concerning our use of resources and our effects on our environment require raising fundamental conceptual and theoretical questions about our moral obligations.
 The discipline of environmental ethics aims at developing the necessary conceptual frameworks for addressing these questions and at the application of these frameworks both to questions of environmental policy and to questions concerning individual behavior.
 In this course, we will examine various attempts to include nature and natural objects within the realm of our moral obligations and the attempts to apply these ethical theories to particular environmental problems such as pollution, global warming, wilderness preservation, biodiversity.
-This course fulfills the Meaning, Ethics, and Social Responsibility requirement.
-Also listed as Philosophy 270 or 27000.
+Also listed as PHIL 27000.

 Core: Meaning/Ethics/Soc Responsibil

-NATURE INTERPRETATION:SM~ This course deals with making observations about the natural world around us and developing and communicating resultant explanations of its structure, composition, and dynamics based on available scientific information.
-Specifically, exploration of regional geological history, the structural features it produced, regional climates, and past and present ecosystems are studied through relevent field trips to areas of interest.
+NATURE INTERPRETATION:SM ~ This course deals with making observations about the natural world around us and developing and communicating resultant explanations of its structure, composition, and dynamics based on available scientific information.
+Specifically, exploration of regional geological history, the structural features it produced, regional climates, and past and present ecosystems are studied through relevant field trips to areas of interest.
 Field trip locations include Lake Erie, local rivers, forests, bogs, rock outcrops, marshes, and many areas of the Hiram College Field Station.
 Additionally, various nature education facilities and organizations will be visited to study how the public is informed and how natural resources are managed at each site.
 Each student will be required to develop her or his own nature education presentation.
-This course fulfills the Experimental Scientific Methods requirement.
 This course is also offered in a revised format for 3 credit hours as EVST 28500.

 Core: Experimental Scientific Method

 ENVIRONMENTAL SOCIOLOGY:CA~ While humans are distinct in their capacity to create culture, they remain always a part of, and dependent on, nature.
 This course is an examination of the ongoing dialogue between human social processes and the biophysical environment within which they take place.
 Readings will highlight the ways in which social structures and the individual behaviors that reflect them both shape and are shaped by the environment.
 We will study “environmental problems” through a sociological lens, focusing on the cultural, economic, political, and other social systems and processes that give rise to them.
 In particular, we will examine the ways in which these systems and processes organize patterns of everyday life and consider strategies for re-organizing those patterns in the effort to respond to and mitigate socio-ecological problems.
 Some sections of this course may be considered service learning (SL).
-This course fulfills the Social and Cultural Analysis requirement.
-This course is also offered as Sociology 30300 Prerequisite: INTD (225 or 22500) or SOAN (155 or 15500)
+This course is also offered as SOCI 30300.

 Core: Social/Cultural Analysis Meth